survivejs/webpack-book/manuscript/styling/01_loading.md

 * To use source maps, you have to enable `sourceMap` boolean through each style loader you are using except for *style-loader*.
 You should also set `output.publicPath` to an absolute url that points to your development server.
 * Using Bootstrap with webpack requires special care.
 You can either go through generic loaders or a bootstrap specific loader for more customization options.

-Although the loading approach covered here is enough for development purposes, it's not ideal for production as it inlines the styling to the JavaScript bundles.
-You'll learn to solve this problem in the next chapter by separating CSS from the source.
+Although the loading approach covered here is enough for development purposes, it's not ideal for production.
+You'll learn why and how to solve this in the next chapter by separating CSS from the source.